wadcom/kisarra-docs/README.md

 amount of supplies for the Beririum sent on the previous turn.
 For every 2 kg of beririum sent, the player will receive 1 unit of supplies.

-Each unit has a "tank" (capacity) for supplies.
+Each unit has a "tank" for supplies of a certain capacity.
 Each unit consumes 1 unit of supplies at the end of each turn.

 Supply Trucks can "support" zones.
 A truck will pick up supplies from the base and travel to the zone to refill units located there.